 Today’s product information management software collects, manages, enriches and distributes product information across distribution channels, from your ecommerce storefront to social sales channels, marketplaces and even advertising networks.

 A PIM can become your single source of product truth by acting as a central hub for your product content management, then syncing it across your tech stack — ecommerce platform, ERP, OMS and other third-party integrations.

 Scaling your business can be challenging, but it’s the challenge everyone embarking on an ecommerce journey wants to tackle.

 One thing to watch out for as you scale is the potential for product information to become incorrect, out of date or stored in disparate places.

-Over time things like item numbers, references, catalogues, SKUs, images and videos, translations, localisations, documentation, custom attributes and more can become impossible to manage.
+Over time things like item numbers, references, catalogs, SKUs, images and videos, translations, localizations, documentation, custom attributes and more can become impossible to manage.

 Once other factors are added, like trying to manage multiple price lists, geographic locations, languages, currencies, promotions, etc., you may see some of the following:

 Erroneous orders and increased returns, impacting the bottom line.